shamvoke/shamcodeblog/blog/_posts/2020-07-22-First-blog.md

 sitemap: false
 ---

 And my blog is live!
+Cheers to new adventures...
 {:.lead}

 Hi, everyone! **Welcome to my first blog post** and the **official launch of the SHAM CODE Website**.
 Hooray!
 I’m **Sham Mulwa**.
 A designer who codes.
 Award-winning Introvert.
 Coffee practitioner.
 Amateur gamer.
 Internet geek.
 Passionate content creator.
 And a self-taught web developer (well, the internet taught me)